Most aesthetics are mapped from variables found in the data. Sometimes,

 An aesthetic expression using variables calculated by the stat.

-This replaces the older approach of surrounding the variable name with
+surrounding the variable names with